Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Introduction

-The aggregation scheme in FDKT weights the local models according to ``\emph{data quality},'' measured through fitting local psychometric models such as classical test theory and item response theory.
-This results in an implicit downweighting of underrepresented student subgroups due to a lack of data volume, which is not acceptable in our setting since the data from each group contains important information about how these students learn.
+The aggregation mechanism in FDKT assigns weights to local models based on their ``\emph{data quality},'' which is assessed by fitting local psychometric models like classical test theory and item response theory.
+This leads to an implicit devaluation of underrepresented student subgroups due to insufficient data volume.
+However, this is unacceptable in our setting as the data from each group holds crucial information about these students' learning processes.
 We address this in our work by developing a Personalized FL methodology which accounts for heterogeneity across courses and demographics in a multi-tiered student modeling framework.